alaric-visi/audit-gtm-containers/README.md

 Read-only Apps Script that authenticates via OAuth2, walks through all GTM accounts & containers you can access, and writes each container’s first workspace to the active spreadsheet:

+- Full guide for use: https://mikehiggins.me.uk/posts/gtm-audit-google-sheet

-Tags → Tags_<container-publicId> sheet (name, type, firing & blocking trigger IDs)
+- Tags → Tags_<container-publicId> sheet (name, type, firing & blocking trigger IDs)

-Variables → Variables_<container-publicId> sheet (name, type)
+- Variables → Variables_<container-publicId> sheet (name, type)

-Great for quick audits or creating a lightweight backup of your GTM configuration.
+- Great for quick audits or creating a lightweight backup of your GTM configuration.

 ## How it works